 St. Kevin’s Cell

-Just west of the church, you’ll find stone foundations.
+Just west of the church, there are more stone foundations.
 The area is about 3.5 metres wide and the walls would have been almost a metre thick.
 It is suggested that its construction was similar to the “beehive” huts found in southwest Ireland.

 Temple-na-skellig and St. Kevin’s Bed

-You can only reach this area on the south side of Upper Lake by boat.
+This area is on the south side of Upper Lake but can only be reached by boat.
 Stairs lead from the shore up to the small rectangular church.
 A raised platform with walls west of the church may have been the site of dwellings.

 St. Kevin’s Bed is a cave believed to have been St. Kevin’s refuge when he first arrived in the Glendalough Valley.
 It is partially man-made and about 2 metres deep.
 The cave opening is about 8 metres above the level of the lake.